Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Pure-Strategy Equilibrium

 \subsection{Equilibrium Uniqueness}

 In the preceding two subsections, we have analyzed the issue of equilibrium existence.
 In this subsection, we shift our focus to equilibrium uniqueness.
-Suppose that $r\leq 2/(n+1)$ and the pure-strategy uniform equilibrium exists.
-We can show that such an equilibrium must be the unique equilibrium in the original game $\mathcal{G}$.
+Suppose that $r\leq 2/(n+1)$ and the pure-strategy equilibrium exists in $\tilde{\mathcal{G}}$.
+We can show that such an equilibrium must be the unique equilibrium in the linear-cost game $\mathcal{G}$.